GuillaumeLeGland/SPEAD/README.md

 A more user-friendly version (SPEAD1.0) able to compute all the quantities and plot all the figures mentioned in the article will be uploaded by the end of September.
 For this definitive version, compatibility with GNU Octave and with several operation systems will be checked.

+Environmental variables (temperature, vertical diffusivity, miwed layer depth and Photosynthetically Available Radiation) and observational data to validate the model are located in the INPUTS folder.

 Please contact me (legland@icm.csic.es) if you cannot download, run or understand the model.